dCache/dcache/docs/TheBook/intro.md

 As physical location of the data are not exposed to user it can be migrated from one data server to another without interruption of service.
 Therefore the system can be expanded or contracted by adding / removing data servers at any time.

-dCache supports requesting data from a tertiary storage system.
+dCache can be configured to work as fast disk cache in front of tertiary storage systems.
 Such systems typically store data on magnetic tapes instead of disks, which must be loaded and unloaded using a tape robot.
 The main reason for using tertiary storage is cost-efficiency of archiving a very large amount of data on less expensive hardware.
 Slower media or limited resources (like number of tape drives) of tertiary storage systems lend themselves to significantly higher access latency for archived data.

-dCache supports many data transfer protocols (allowing users to read and write to data).
-These protocols are implemented as services that have modular deployment, allowing dCache to support expanded capacity by providing additional front-end machines.
+dCache supports multiple data transfer protocols.
+The protocols are implemented as services that have modular deployment, allowing horizontal scaling by adding front-end machines without service interruption.

 Another performance feature of dCache is hot-spot data migration.
-In this process, dCache will detect when files are requested very often.
-If this happens, dCache can generate duplicates of the popular files on other computers.
-This allows the load to be spread across multiple machines, so increasing throughput.
+In a situation when a rate of requests to read a file or a group of files is high resulting in a single data server or a group of data servers becoming "hot".
+If this happens dCache detects the condition and attempts to spread the load by distributing popular files to other, less busy, data servers.

 The flow of data within dCache can also be carefully controlled.
 This is especially important for large sites as chaotic movement of data may lead to suboptimal usage.
 Instead, incoming and outgoing data can be marshaled so they use designated resources guaranteeing better throughput and improving end-user experience.

 dCache provides a comprehensive administrative interface for configuring the dCache instance.
 This is described in the later sections of this book.